Ebarashi/Ex2/README.md

 # The project

-In this project we have implemented a Directed Weighted Graph,and a GUI that represent a loaded graphs using a JSON file and algorithms.
+In this project we have implemented a Directed Weighted Graph,and a GUI that represent a loaded graphs using a JSON file, and algorithms.
 We were asked to be able to generate large graphs up to 10,000 nodes and  to be able to run algorithms efficiently on our graph.

 # imp.DWGraph class